chibashr/netWORKS/docs/storage_structure.md

 ## Exporting and Importing Workspaces

 Users can manually export the workspace using File > Export Workspace.
-The default location is `@data/exports`.
+The default location is `data/exports`.

 When importing a workspace, the dialog will automatically look in the following locations (in order):
-1. `@data/exports`
+1. `data/exports`
-2. `@data/autosave`
+2. `data/autosave`
-3. `@data`
+3. `data`

 ## Plugin Guidelines

 1. **Always use the provided API**: Use `api.get_data_directory()` to get your plugin's data directory.
 2. **Create subdirectories as needed**: Organize your plugin's data in subdirectories.
 3. **Clean up after yourself**: When your plugin is disabled or uninstalled, clean up unnecessary files.
-4. **Handle migration gracefully**: If your plugin previously stored data elsewhere, migrate it to the new location.
-5. **Use unique filenames**: Include timestamps or UUIDs in filenames to prevent conflicts.
+4. **Use unique filenames**: Include timestamps or UUIDs in filenames to prevent conflicts.
-6. **Respect file size limits**: Avoid storing very large files that could impact performance or storage.
+5. **Respect file size limits**: Avoid storing very large files that could impact performance or storage.

 ## Creating a Plugin with Proper Storage